- 15 February, 2013 15:37

 Her team consists of around 420 permanent staff.
 "I probably deal with in excess of 50 vendors and hundreds and hundreds of contractors," she says.

-She explains there are two distinct parts of Vodafone’s technology group.
-One is IT run by CIO David Moss (see sidebar “Ahead of the game” on page 12).
+She explains there are two distinct parts of Vodafone's technology group.
+One is IT run by CIO David Moss (see sidebar "Ahead of the game" at the end of this story).
 The other part is run by chief networks officer Tony Baird.

 She says her role, as the CTO, is across these two areas.
 "We need to bring all of that together from an investment strategy perspective," she says.
 The CTO sits on the executive team, and this is a model that Vodafone uses globally.